usesieve/usesieve.github.io/docs/docs/ui_guide.md

 ```
 https://s201.q4cdn.com/141608511/files/doc_financials/2025/q4/177440d5-3b32-4185-8cc8-95500a9dc783.pdf
 ```
-Under Data Points to Extract, add the text `Data Center Revenue for year ending Jan 26, 2025 in USD`.
+Under Data Points to Extract, add the text `Gaming Revenue for year ending Jan 26, 2025 in USD`.
 Click Submit.
 You should see the page load for a few seconds before it confirms that the document has been submitted for processing.
 The example request is shown below.

 ![Product Screenshot](img/UI_request.png)